filecoin-project/devgrants/open-grant-proposals/open-proposal-ethereumnameservice.md

 4) We will check with wallets and browsers that support ENS and that add Filecoin to ensure their support works.

-5) We can add ENS functionality to a Filecoin client of your choosing.
+5) We can help you add ENS functionality to a Filecoin client of your choosing.

 6) Blog post on ENS blog regarding these new features.